Cutaway van chassis: Delivery trucks

 This Ford E350 SRW cutaway van chassis has a delivery truck body typical of that used in truck rental fleets.

-Cutaway van chassis also found a popular application for delivery vehicles and small trucks.
-They featured a size and weight capacity similar to the earlier step van model trucks and more of an automobile style cab area.
+Cutaway van chassis also became a popular platform for delivery vehicles and light trucks.
+Their size and payload capacity made them well-suited for commercial applications.
+Box trucks built on single rear wheel cutaway van chassis were comparable in size and carrying capacity to earlier single rear wheel step vans, while box trucks built on dual rear wheel cutaway van chassis were similar to earlier dual rear wheel step vans.
+Unlike traditional step vans, however, cutaway vans featured a more automobile-style cab design, offering improved driver comfort and visibility.

-With easier adjustment of drivers accustomed to operating automobiles than most type of small trucks, they found especially strong acceptance in rental truck fleets.
+With easier adjustment of drivers accustomed to operating automobiles than most types of small trucks, they found especially strong acceptance in rental truck fleets.
 Usually, the entrance is via a large door in the rear which opens almost the full width of the body.
 Some models such as those offered by U-Haul use small dual rear wheels to provide the least amount of intrusion of the rear wheel wells into the cargo area.